Self-induced Floquet states via three-wave processes in synthetic antiferromagnets: energy stored in the eigenmodes

 \section{energy stored in the eigenmodes}

-In the absence of (non-linear) mode-mode coupling, the energy contained in the eigenmodes can be expressed as that of a sum of harmonic oscillators with an energy density (in Joule/m$^3$) being: where $\mu_B$ is the Bohr magneton, $M_s/ \mu_B$ is the number of spins per unit volume and the factor $\frac 12$ corrects for the number of layers.
+In the absence of (non-linear) mode-mode coupling, the energy contained in the eigenmodes can be expressed as that of a sum of harmonic oscillators with an energy density (in Joule/m$^3$) being:

+where $\mu_B$ is the Bohr magneton, $M_s/ \mu_B$ is the number of spins per unit volume {and the factor $\frac 14$ corrects for the number of layers and the fact that a magnon is a change of to units of spin}.
 Provided the energy of the equilibrium state is conventionally taken as the zero, this definition yields almost exactly the same result as the direct computation of the energy density of the system, as calculated directly from the time-dependent magnetizations, i.e.:

 The very small difference between $E_\textrm{tot}$ and $E_\textrm{modes}$ arises from the Zeeman energy of the (small) rf field, from a slight difference between the equilibrium state and the time-averaged mean state at large pumping powers and from the non-linear change of the eigenmode frequencies.
 This quasi-equality of $E_\textrm{tot}$ and $E_\textrm{modes}$ also means that the higher order terms of the type $\tilde b_\textrm{ac}^* \tilde b_\textrm{op}$ do not substantially modify the energy of the system in the range parameters investigated here.